mgracer7795/dsc-phase-2-project-v3/dsc-phase-2-project-v3/READMEP2.md

 Comedy: Big Weekend(9.1), Love in a Coffee Shop(8.8), Filme B - O Vampiro da Paulista(9.2), Mr Pickpocket(8.7), Yeh Suhaagraat Impossible (9.6)

 Produced by: Mike Lordi(8.95), Mike Lordi(8.95), Beto Ribeiro(9.15), Pablo D'Stair(8.95), Abhinav Thakur(9.6)

+We also recommend that a new entrant to the film industry model their creative stuctures on A24, IFC, and Blumhouse Tilt.
+All of these studios produce films for less than $10 million and have a median runtime of between 92 and 106 minutes.
+We recommend that our client focus on Drama, Comedy, and Horror, and to target release dates between late summer and early fall (particularly October).
+We recommend that our clients partner with smaller, independent theaters to negotiate better box office cuts, and that they hire smaller, social-media focused marketing agencies that leverage virality to minimize marketing costs.

+For future analysis, we would like to incorporate data that captures video on demand, streaming, and television revenue, investigate and incorporate retail and merchandising data to assess opportunities for future cash flow, and to look for creatives who work in the styles of the highest rated writers and directors previously identified.

 --